lfads/lfads-run-manager/docs/interfacing.md

 # Using LFADS Run Manager with your datasets

 ## Copying the `LorenzExperiment` working example code
-Below we describe how to use the run manager code with datasets from a specific experiment.
-The recommended way to begin this process is to copy the folder `+LorenzExperiment` inside the` lfads-run-manager` repository to some other folder on your Matlab path, and then to rename it to something related to the experiment.
+Below we describe how to use the run manager code with datasets from your specific experiment.
+The recommended way to begin this process is to copy the folder `+LorenzExperiment` inside the` lfads-run-manager` repository to some other folder on your Matlab path, and then to rename it to something related to the experiment, keeping the `+` in the folder name to keep it in a [Matlab package](matlab/#matlab-packages).
 Below, we'll stick with the name `LorenzExperiment`.

 Each of the classes you have just created are defined to inherit from the corresponding `LFADS.ClassName` inside the `lfads-run-manager` repo.
 Consequently, only a small amount of code is present in each file; the rest of the properties and methods for each class are define inside the `+LFADS` folder in the repo.